Table operations¶

 Table indexes are used to speed up the retrieval of data from a table.
 Usually, the data in a table is stored in an unordered manner.
 When we create an index, the database stores the data in a sorted manner, which makes it much faster to retrieve data from the table.
 However, this comes at the cost of slower insertions, updates and deletions, since the database has to maintain the sorted order of the data.
 Hence, we should only create indexes on columns that we frequently use to retrieve data from the table.

-To add a constraint on a table, we also use the ALTER TABLE
+To add a constraint on a table, we also use the ALTER TABLE statement.
+The syntax is as follows:

 Example queries¶